UIUXEngineering/web-worker-in-ng/README.md

 The custom `webpack.worker.config.js` transpiles the workers ( this project is not ng ejected ).
 Note the entry points to how the workers are transpile to the same location as their `ts` counterparts.

+## Unit Tests

+I attempted running unit tests using the web worker API ( load as a web worker ) and running in the same context as jasmine to no avail.
+The most successful ( and useful ) method is importing the web worker like any other file.
+I created a jasmine API and Worker API to accommodate a Worker context for production and browser context for tests.

+For my own workers, I will be using demo 2 because I like the separation of the processing code from the worker and jasmine API.
+Webpack bundles the worker, so all is good.

 ## Issues Researched
   - [How to work with web workers (use a web worker IN cli project)](https://github.com/angular/angular-cli/issues/5885)
   - [The need for multiple output paths?](https://github.com/webpack/webpack/issues/1189)